Yasmin Le Bon

-Yasmin Le Bon (née Parvaneh) is an English model.
-She was one of the highest-earning models during the 1980s and is married to Duran Duran's lead singer Simon Le Bon.
+Yasmin Le Bon (née Parvaneh; born 1964) is an English model.
+She was one of the highest-earning models during the 1980s and is married to Duran Duran's lead vocalist Simon Le Bon.

 Early life

-Yasmin Parvaneh was born in Oxford, England, the younger child of an Iranian father and an English mother.
+Yasmin Parvaneh was born in 1964 in Oxford, England, the younger child of an Iranian father and an English mother.
 Yasmin attended Cherwell School in Oxford.

 Her mother worked as a window dresser in Elliston's, a department store in Oxford, when she met Yasmin's father.
 Her father taught photography at a polytechnic.

 Career

 She was spotted by a model scout in Oxford, at the age of 17.
 She modelled for a local agency while she attended school, and after leaving signed with Models 1 Agency in London.
 During her career as a fashion model she worked for and was a face for Versace, Chanel, Dior and many others top fashion designers.

 In April 1987, she was hired by Guess for an advertising campaign.

 She appeared on the cover of the first American and British issues of Elle and has also been on the covers of Vogue, V, I.D., Cosmopolitan, Marie Claire and Harper's Bazaar.
 As a model, she has also represented Ann Taylor, Banana Republic, Bergdorf Goodman, Biotherm, Bloomingdale's, Bonwit Teller, Calvin Klein, Versace, Chanel, Christian Dior, Clairol, Escada, Filene's, Frasercard, Avon and Gianfranco Ferré.

 In 2010 she appeared in Duran Duran's "Girl Panic" video along with Cindy Crawford, Helena Christensen, Naomi Campbell, and Eva Herzigova.

 In January 2012, Le Bon wore a gown weighing 50 kg in the Stéphane Rolland spring/summer Haute Couture show in Paris.